nikitavoloboev/data/macOS/apps/alfred/making-workflows.md

 4. Create the workflow I want to make in Alfred Preferences.
 Add the icon, name and unique bundle ID.
 Add the workflow to `Mine` category.
 5. Carry the info.plist and .png file of the logo to `source` directory I just made.
 6. Delete the workflow I made from Alfred preferences.
 7. Inside my workflow's folder in _small workflows_, I run `workflow-install -s source`. `workflow-install` command is placed inside my [~/.dotfiles/bin](https://github.com/nikitavoloboev/dotfiles/tree/master/bin) which is added to my $PATH.
-The [script](https://gist.github.com/deanishe/35faae3e7f89f629a94e), written by [Deanishe](https://github.com/deanishe), symlinks the `source` directory to Alfred.
+The [script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) symlinks the `source` directory to Alfred.
 8. If the workflow is private to me, I prefix it's name with `a. ` before the workflow name to indicate that I have not released the workflow yet or it contains sensitive information.
-9. Create the Alfred objects I need to make the workflow do what I want.
+9. Create the Alfred objects I need to make the workflow does what I want.
 If the workflow needs something more complex, I sometimes create Python files inside the workflow dir to do what I want and call them from the Script Filters.
 10. In cases where I want to release the workflow, I strip the `a. ` prefix from the name.
 Then go to to my [Objects library](https://github.com/nikitavoloboev/small-workflows/tree/master/objects-library) workflow and transfer a [OneUpdater](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) object to my workflow.
 11. Change `readonly remote_info_plist` and `readonly workflow_url` variables in OneUpdater script to point to correct links.
 Then add a version number to the workflow if I haven't yet.
 Export the workflow to `~/Desktop` with [DirectoryWatches](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Workflow%20directory.alfredworkflow?raw=true) workflow and then viewing `~/Desktop` with [Directory Watches](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true) workflow, I file action on the workflow in `~/Desktop` to move it quickly to the directory in my [small workflows](https://github.com/nikitavoloboev/small-workflows).
 11. `git commit` and `push` the directory contents to GitHub.